vivequilo/Family-Tree-Interview/README.md

     let root = undefined
     //Iterate in the list of json elements list.forEach((json) => {
-        Create a new instance of the Node class from the json let node = new Node(json)
+        //Create a new instance of the Node class from the json let node = new Node(json)
         //We will map it using the id
         nodes[`${json.id}`] = node